keawade/keawade.github.io/_posts/2015-7-4-Configuring_a_Hyper-V_Cluster.md

 utility now.
 Be sure to select the deselected option when prompted for components to install.

+>I don't think the nodes _must_ be memebers of a domain but it does make several steps in the install simpler.

 ## Install Hyper-V
 To install the Hyper-V service, run the following [PowerShell command](https://technet.microsoft.com/en-us/library/jj205467%28v=wps.630%29.aspx) on each
 node: